What is a Treynor Ratio?

-- It takes into account the past volatility behaviour of the market.
+- It takes into account the past volatility behavior of the market.

 - Investments might perform better, and the market might behave differently in the future, which is not considered in the Treynor Ratio concept.

-- The calculations are based on benchmark beta Whereas, long cap and small-cap Mutual Fund investment have relatively different volatility as per the Russell 2000 Small Stock index and Russell 1000 index.
+- The calculations are based on benchmark beta Whereas, long cap and small-cap Mutual Fund investments have relatively different volatility as per the Russell 2000 Small Stock index and Russell 1000 index.